On the Limitations of Carbon-Aware Temporal and Spatial Workload Shifting in the Cloud: Spatial and Temporal Shifting

-\subsection{Smart Region-hopping Policies}
+\subsubsection{Smart Region-hopping Policies}

-To this point, our default spatial shifting policy has been to migrate once to the greenest available region.
-We chose this policy because it enables a simple spatial shifting policy based on historical averages which do not vary significantly on per-year basis.
-However, as we discussed in \S\ref{sec:introduction}, there is an assumption that the carbon intensity patterns of various regions vary daily and weekly, and thus may overlap or cross.
-In this case, a more sophisticated migration policy that hops between locations may yield more carbon savings than a simple one-time migration policy.
+Until now, our default spatial shifting policy has been to migrate once to the greenest available region.
+We chose this policy because it enables a simple spatial shifting policy based on historical averages which do not vary significantly on a per-year basis.
+However, as we discussed in \S\ref{sec:introduction}, there is an assumption that the carbon-intensity patterns of various regions vary daily and weekly and thus may overlap or cross.
+In this case, a more sophisticated migration policy that hops between locations may yield more carbon reductions than a simple one-time migration policy.
 To evaluate this hypothesis, we devise another spatial region-hopping policy that is clairvoyant, does not incur energy overhead to migrate, and immediately shifts to the destination.
 We refer to this policy as $\infty$-migrations, since it can migrate an infinite number of times, as compared to the 1-migration policy we have used so far.
+While we have been exploring spatial migration to the greenest region \emph{globally}, we want to constrain the migration to be within their geographical grouping in this experiment.
+This is to abstract out the \emph{global} lowest and any strict rankings for all the global traces.
-Figure~\ref{fig:spatial_one_inf} shows the amount of relative carbon savings for the $\infty$-migration as well as 1-migration policies.
-The results show that carbon savings for both policies are quite similar, with $\infty$-migration yielding only slightly higher savings but the difference between them being $<$1\%.
-Thus, migrating once to the greenest region yields the vast majority of the savings and more sophisticated migration approaches that migrate more often are not necessary.
-Notably, our $\infty$-migration represents a best case policy, as it ignores the overhead of migration.
-Thus, any practical policy that outperforms 1-migration would have a very tight upper-bound on its savings.
-In our current electric grid, this upper bound is less than 1\%.
-As a result, there are no practical benefits to sophisticated migration policies.

-\emph{\textbf{Key Takeaway.} In today's world, migrating once to the greenest region gives most of the benefits of spatial shifting.
-Even a clairvoyant policy that ignores the overhead of migration yields at most 2\% more carbon savings than 1-migration.}
+The results in Figure \ref{fig:latency-and-smart-migration}(b) show that carbon reduction for both policies are relatively similar, with $\infty$-migration yielding only slightly higher carbon reductions but the difference between them being $<10$g$\cdot$CO$_2$eq.
+Thus, migrating once to the greenest region yields the vast majority of the carbon reductions, and more sophisticated migration approaches that migrate more often are unnecessary.
+Notably, our $\infty$-migration represents a best-case policy, as it ignores the overhead of migration.
+Thus, any practical policy outperforming 1-migration would have a very tight upper bound on its carbon reduction.
+In our current electric grid, this upper bound is less than 10 g$\cdot$CO$_2$eq.
+As a result, there are limited practical benefits to sophisticated migration policies. \begin{visionbox}{} \emph{\textbf{Key Takeaway.} A single migration to the greenest cloud region offers the majority of the benefits associated with spatial shifting.
+Even a clairvoyant policy that overlooks migration overheads reduces, at most, an additional 10 g$\cdot$CO$_2$eq carbon emissions compared to the single migration policy.} \end{visionbox}